Schmidt's Game and Nonuniformly Expanding Interval Maps: Schmidt's Game

 \section{Schmidt's Game}

 We describe a simplified version of a set-theoretic game introduced by Schmidt in \cite{MR195595}.
-The game is played on the unit interval $\left[ 0,1 \right]$.
-Fix two constants $\alpha, \beta \in \left( 0,1 \right)$ and a set $S \subset \left[ 0,1 \right]$.
+The game is played on the unit interval $[ 0,1 ]$.
+Fix two constants $\alpha, \beta \in ( 0,1 )$ and a set $S \subset [ 0,1 ]$.
 Two players, Alice and Bob, alternately choose nested closed intervals $B_1 \supset A_1 \supset B_2 \supset A_2 \supset \dots$ with Bob choosing first.
-These intervals must satisfy the relations $\left| B_{n+1} \right| = \beta \left| A_n \right|$ and $\left| A_n \right| = \alpha \left| B_n \right|$ for all $n \in \mathbb{N}$ ($\left| B_1 \right|$ is arbitrary).
+These intervals must satisfy the relations $\lvert B_{n+1} \rvert = \beta \lvert A_n \rvert$ and $\lvert A_n \rvert = \alpha \lvert B_n \rvert$ for all $n \in \mathbb{N}$ ($\lvert B_1 \rvert$ is arbitrary).
 Then $\bigcap A_n = \bigcap B_n$ consists of a single point, $\omega$.
 Alice wins the game if and only if $\omega \in S$.

-If Alice has a winning strategy by which she can win regardless of Bob's choices, $S$ is said to be \textit{$\left( \alpha, \beta \right)$-winning}. $S$ is called \textit{$\alpha$-winning} if it is $\left( \alpha, \beta \right)$-winning for all $\beta \in \left( 0,1 \right)$. $S$ is called \textit{winning} if it is $\alpha$-winning for some $\alpha \in \left( 0,1 \right)$.
+If Alice has a winning strategy by which she can win regardless of Bob's choices, $S$ is said to be \textit{$( \alpha, \beta )$-winning}. $S$ is called \textit{$\alpha$-winning} if it is $( \alpha, \beta )$-winning for all $\beta \in ( 0,1 )$. $S$ is called \textit{winning} if it is $\alpha$-winning for some $\alpha \in ( 0,1 )$.
 The following result lists important properties of winning sets; the proof may be found in \cite{MR195595}.

-\begin{thm} A winning set in $\left[ 0,1 \right]$ is dense, uncountable, and has full Hausdorff dimension.
+\begin{thm} A winning set in $[ 0,1 ]$ is dense, uncountable, and has full Hausdorff dimension.
 A countable intersection of $\alpha$-winning sets is $\alpha$-winning.
-A cocountable subset of an $\alpha$-winning set is $\alpha$-winning. \end{thm}
+A co-countable subset of an $\alpha$-winning set is $\alpha$-winning. \end{thm}

-In \cite{MR2720230} McMullen introduced a modification of Schmidt's game in which the length restrictions are loosened to $\left| B_{n+1} \right| \geq \beta \left| A_n \right|$ and $\left| A_n \right| \geq \alpha \left| B_n \right|$.
+In \cite{MR2720230} McMullen introduced a modification of Schmidt's game in which the length restrictions are loosened to $\lvert B_{n+1} \rvert \geq \beta \lvert A_n \rvert$ and $\lvert A_n \rvert \geq \alpha \lvert B_n \rvert$.
 This results in \textit{strong winning} sets.
-As the name implies, strong winning sets are winning.
-In addition, the strong winning property is preserved under quasisymmetric homeomorphisms, which is not generally true of the winning property.
+It is easy to see that strong winning sets are winning.
+McMullen showed that Theorem \ref{thm:schmidt} remains true when ``winning'' is replaced with ``strong winning'' and that the strong winning property is preserved under quasisymmetric homeomorphisms \cite[Theorem 1.1]{MR2720230}, which is not generally true of the winning property \cite[Theorem 1.2]{MR2720230}.